10 Chart Types

 Select any cell in the data area.

-Choose Insert > Recommended Chart (group Charts) > Line.
+Choose Insert > Recommended Chart (Charts group) > Line.

-Select the chart and change the style through Chart Design > Chart Styles.
+Select the chart and change the style using Chart Design > Chart Styles.
 Choose a style you like.

 10.5 Scatter (XY) Chart

-A scatter chart (XY diagram) is very suitable if you want to analyze and show the relationship between two numeric variables.
+A scatter chart (or XY diagram) is suitable for analyzing and showing the relationship between two numeric variables.
 It also allows you to determine a trend line.
-In the chart, the values of two numeric variables are plotted against each other.
-Each pair makes a point in the chart.
+The chart plots the values of two numeric variables against each other, with each pair forming a point in the chart.

 The data should be displayed in a scatter chart, as shown in Figure 10.14.